-While tourists tend to pick pasta dishes and pizza year-round in Rome, the best flavours can be found by pinpointing food traditions to match the month.
+While tourists tend to pick the same classic pizza or pasta dishes year-round in Rome, the best flavours can be found by eating with the seasons, and pinpointing the right foods for the month.

-Artichokes alone should not be missed at mealtimes, often appearing on menus braised or fried.
-Parla advises ordering carciofi romanesco, artichokes cooked the Roman way and farmed locally in the Lazio region.
+Artichokes are the springtime star of Roman menus, with plenty of different versions, stuffed, braised or fried.
+Katie Parla advises ordering carciofi romanesco, artichokes cooked the Roman way and farmed locally in the Lazio region.

 Enthusiasts should head to Nemi, a village south-east of the city, for the annual strawberry festival.
 For those left behind in Rome, Parla suggests sampling the “delicious and intense” strawberry gelato.

 Photo: Fried Dough/Flickr

 Forget chocolate eggs, in Italy the foodie's dessert of choice is the colomba.